Namosi - Waisoi, Wainaulo, Waivaka

 At Waisoi West, Cu mineralisation is associated with a diorite porphyry intrusion that is exposed along the creeks.
 Namosi Andesite is the dominant outcrop, although basaltic lapilli tuff of the Wainimala Group appears in deeper drilling and underlies the area.
 A swarm of sheeted quartz veinlets 1 to 3 cm wide is exposed for approximately 30 m along one of the creeks, while an approximately 20 m wide quartz vein zone is exposed at another site, grading into a swarm of horizontal sheeted quartz veinlets 1 to 5 cm wide.
 Copper minerals are absent in these quartz veinlets in general, and the grades were reported to be 0.02% Cu and 0.2 g/t Au.
 Stockwork and sheeted quartz veinlets are also observed in hydrothermally altered (chlorite and/or sericite alteration) diorite porphyry along another Creek, situated at the southwestern periphery of the deposit.
 The quartz veinlets commonly carry chalcopyrite and bornite as primary sulphide minerals in un-weathered sections, whereas malachite coatings are also commonly observed where weathered.
 Magnetite is disseminated along with chalcopyrite and bornite.
 Locally, grades of up to 0.72% Cu and 0.31 g/t Au have been reported in creek outcrop.
 In drilling, the high-grade ore zones are found in the basaltic lapilli tuff of the Wainimala Group along the intrusive contact of the diorite porphyry, associated with a stockwork of quartz veinlets, as stringer veinlets and disseminations of bornite and chalcopyrite accompanied with pyrite.
 The basaltic lapilli tuff of the Wainimala Group is intensely altered to hydrothermal biotite, whereas the diorite porphyry underwent chlorite - sericite alteration.
 At Waisoi West, stockwork quartz veinlets are associated with a bornite - chalcopyrite – pyrite assemblage although bornite is partly replaced by chalcocite.
 Molybdenite and native gold have not been observed (Imai, et al., 2007).
 In both the Waisoi East and Waisoi West deposits, the primary bornite - chalcopyrite - pyrite assemblage in the high grade zone was deposited at the upper stability limit of chalcopyrite with respect to sulphur fugacity.
 Thus, the principal Cu mineralisation at the Waisoi deposits, particularly at Waisoi West which is associated with the diorite porphyry, occurred at a high sulphur fugacity, representing a high-sulphidation environment (Imai, et al., 2007).

 The Waivaka resource is concentrated in the Waivaka Corridor.
-Several small high grade deposits, associated with bodies of diorite porphyry, are found in zones of intense quartz veining and potassic alteration, surrounded by widespread, weak propylitisation.
+Several small high grade deposits and the more significant Wainaulo deposit, are associated with bodies of diorite porphyry, and are found in zones of intense quartz veining and potassic alteration, surrounded by widespread, weak propylitisation.
 Copper is chiefly present in the form of chalcopyrite with subordinate bornite in both the porphyry and in the volcanic country rocks and is closely associated with quartz veining.
 Magnetite is the principal Fe phase in the main mineralised zone of the corridor (Colley and Greenbaum, 1980).

 At Wainambama, low grade copper mineralisation is associated with a large, composite porphyry intrusion (believed to be the larger intrusive immediately to the southwest of Waisoi on Fig. 9) which shows argillic and weak potassic alteration.
 Chalcopyrite, bornite and pyrite with minor molybdenum occurs as disseminations, veins, fracture fillings and coatings.
 Higher grades are apparently confined to zones of strong quartz veining (Colley and Greenbaum, 1980).